-4. This bylaw shall come into full force and effect and adoption. is binding on all persons as and from the date of Read a a first, second and third time by the Municipal Council t his 17 th day of September, 2018.
-Adopt ed by the Municipal Council of the City of Kelowna this Mayor City Clerk
+4. This bylaw shall come into full force and effect and is bin adoption. ding on all persons as and from the date of Read a a first, second and third time by the Municipal Council this 17 th day of September, 2018.
+Adopt oted by the Municipal Council of the City of Kelowna this Mayor City Cloub City Clerk